vatesfr/xen-orchestra/docs/ldap.md

 ## Filters

-LDAP Filters allow you to match properly your user.
-It's not an easy task to always find the right filter, and it's entirely depending of your LDAP configuration.
+LDAP Filters allow you to properly match your user.
+It's not an easy task to always find the right filter, and it entirely depends on your LDAP configuration.
 Still, here is a list of common filters:

 * `'(uid={{name}})'` is usually the default filter for *Open LDAP*
 * `'(cn={{name}})'`, `'(sAMAccountName={{name}})'`, `'(sAMAccountName={{name}}@<domain>)'` or even `'(userPrincipalName={{name}})'` are widely used for *Active Directory*.
 Please check with your AD Admin to find the right one.